 Want some more in-depth advise on search engine optimisation?

-We have links to downloads and helpful articles on our resources page.
+We have links to downloads and helpful articles under work and news > in the resources section.
 All Sauce Design websites are developed using best industry practice methods and are search engine friendly.